-I went *down* the rabbit hole researching and talking to moms about toddler towers for months before we finally decided on the best one for us.
-This post is a sort of “cheat sheet” of all of the thoughts/questions/revelations I came across along the way to choosing the best toddler learning tower for my family.
+I went *down* the rabbit hole researching and talking to moms about the best toddler tower for months before we finally decided on THE BEST ONE for us.
+This post is a complete guide to all of the questions you may be having too (age? safe?
+Montessori? foldable?).

 How To Choose The Best Toddler Learning Tower + When To Start Using One

 - Best tips for using a learning tower with your toddler or kids

 - What finally convinced me to get our kitchen helper before my daughter turned 1…

 - How is a toddler tower different from a montessori learning tower?